-The Trans-Canadian Research and Environmental Education (TREE) project is a citizen science program connecting students to scientific research happening at the Mistik Askîwin Dendrochronology Laboratory (MAD Lab) and the Canadian Light Source (CLS).
+The Trans-Canadian Research and Environmental Education (TREE) project is a citizen science program connecting students to scientific research on trembling aspen trees, happening at the Mistik Askîwin Dendrochronology Laboratory (MAD Lab) and the Canadian Light Source (CLS).
 You can learn more about each organization on the Who We Are page or checking out the TREE Overview document for full details.

 From a scientific perspective with TREE, trembling aspen (Populus tremuloides) are a species of tree that is abundant throughout most of Canada.
 They also tolerate, even thrive, with much higher levels of toxins in their soil than most other species of trees and can potentially be used to remediate contaminated sites.
-The MAD Lab is interested in researching:
+The MAD Lab, in collaboration with the CLS IDEAS Beamline Scientist, is interested in researching:

 what toxins are present in trembling aspens and how much these trees can tolerate and still thrive;

 From an educational perspective, learning about the life and nutrient cycles of trees, nutrients in soil, and tracking effects on trees over time provides a wealth of opportunity for student education.
 The TREE program connects with curriculum across several subject areas and grade levels.
-It provides a multidisciplinary learning platform for students as they investigate:
+It provides an interdisciplinary learning experience for students as they investigate:

 trees and how they grow including the nutrient cycles and cells;

 the effects of environmental conditions and the climate on soils and trees;

 economic and industrial history of their community related to the timeline of tree growth;